+3.1.
+Failure of standard OPF.
 We first consider the IEEE 118-bus model with a quadratic cost function, and four sources of wind power added at arbitrary buses to meet 5% of demand in the case of average wind.
 The standard OPF solution is safely within the thermal capacity limits for all lines in the system.
 Then we account for fluctuations in wind assuming Gaussian and site-independent fluctuations with standard deviations set to 30% of the respective means.
 The results, which are shown in Fig. 3.1, illustrate that under standard OPF five lines (marked in red) frequently become overloaded, exceeding their limits 8% or more of the time.
 This situation translates into an unacceptably high risk of failure for any of the five red lines.
-This problem occurs for grids of all sizes; in Fig. 3.2 we show similar results on a 2746-bus Polish grid.
+This problem occurs for grids of all sizes; similar results hold on the 2746-bus Polish grid (from MATPOWER [54].
 In this case, after scaling up all loads by 10% to simulate a more highly stressed system, we added wind power to ten buses for a total of 2% penetration.
 The standard solution results in six lines exceeding their limits over 45% of the time, and in one line over 10% of the time.
-For an additional and similar experiment using the Polish grid see Section 3.8.
+For an additional and similar experiment using the Polish grid see Section 3.6.

 3.2.
 Cost of reliability under high wind penetration.
-The New York Times article "Wind Energy Bumps Into Power Grid's Limits" [48] discusses how transmission line congestion has forced temporary shutdown of wind farms even during times of high wind.
+If we stay within current operational paradigm, congestion of transmission lines may force temporary shutdown of wind farms even during times of high wind.
 Our methodology suggests, as an alternative solution to curtailment of wind power, an appropriate reconfiguration of standard generators.
 If successful, this solution can use the available wind power without curtailment, and thus result in cheaper operating costs.

 As a (crude) proxy for curtailment, we perform the following experiment, which considers different levels of renewable penetration.
 Here, the mean power outputs of the wind sources are kept in a fixed proportion to one another and proportionally scaled so as to vary total amount of penetration, and likewise with the standard deviations.
-First, we run our CC-OPF under a high penetration level.
-Second, we add a 10% buffer to the line limits and reduce wind penetration (i.e., curtail) so that under the standard OPF solution line overloads are reduced to an acceptable level.
-Assuming zero cost for wind power, the difference in cost for the high-penetration CC-OPF solution and the low-penetration standard solution are the savings produced by our model (generously, given the buffers).
+First, we run our CC-OPF under a high penetration level (e.g., 30%).
+Under this penetration level, the standard OPF solution yields very high probability of line overloads.
+In order to obtain a comparison with CC-OPF, we increase line limits by 10% while simultaneously reducing wind penetration (i.e., curtail wind) so that under the standard OPF solution line overloads are reduced to an acceptable level.
+Assuming zero cost for wind power, the difference in cost for the high-penetration CC-OPF solution and the low-penetration standard solution represents the savings produced by our model (generously, given the 10% line limit increase).